axd1967/lander/README.md

 - remove Earth stuff
 - add Apollo profile
 - lander routines
-- change speed output system (from v/elev to vert/hor)
+- change V output system (from v/elev to vert/hor)

 ## v0.2 (2014-09-27)
 - "bug in firmware" appears to be a bug in my head (ENTER/RCL issue, see UM P36)